A widow (and New Beginnings resident) describes her journey from addict to sober student.

 I have a sponsor and am working the 12 steps of Narcotics Anonymous, and I have learned so much about the Bible.

 I also attended life skills classes at New Beginnings and I learned a lot there too.

 It makes me feel good to have learned that I am more resilient and stronger than I thought, and I am going to carry these traits through to my recovery.

 Planning My Future

 As far as work and education, I am meeting with Connie, a New Beginnings volunteer tutor once a week and when I am up to par, I am going to start taking GED classes and get my GED.
 I would love to do something in the medical field.

-Until such times, I would like to get a job and start saving my money.
+Until such times, I have started a full-time job and plan to start saving my money.
 I want to get my driver’s license back and in the future, secure a stable place to live.

 I have found a purpose and the light at the end of the tunnel.